With Pramod K. Srivastava, PhD, and Caroline M. Apovian, MD

 “We are now seeing a disconnect between the former research on endocannabinoid antagonists and obesity,” said Dr. Apovian, “This is saying something that you can construe to be the opposite—that endocannabinoids keep inflammation at bay.
 This is showing that the endocannabinoid increase can inhibit TH-27 cells, which are the bad guys.”

-“Endocannabinoid antagonists were never approved for the treatment of obesity because of side-effects,” she told EndocrineWeb.
+“Endocannabinoid antagonists were never approved for the treatment of obesity because of psychological side-effects,” she told EndocrineWeb.
 “This is just another link in the puzzle of the endocannabinoid system—the regulation of energy balance by the brain and the gut is heavily involved, so we need to keep doing this kind of research.”

 “My study does not imply that we should all be eating pot brownies or candies with THC [delta-9-tetrahydrocannabinol]” Dr. Srivastava said, “Can we use this, for example, for treating inflammatory disease in the gut?
 Can we use this for understanding the onset of colitis?
 Are there other consequences of marijuana consumption for the gut?
 We don't know yet, as we have things to follow up on.”